Direct Coupling Analysis of Epistasis in Allosteric Materials: Results

-\emph{Sign.} In the intermediate range of negative-sign epistasis, more compensatory epistatic interactions can take place, where the fitness cost of a deleterious mutation is diminished by the second mutation (i.e.\ $\Delta {\cal F}_{ij} < \max(\Delta \mathcal{F}_i, \Delta \mathcal{F}_j)$).
+\emph{Sign.} In the intermediate range of mutation costs with $\min(\Delta \mathcal{F}_i, \Delta \mathcal{F}_j)<0.1$, more compensatory epistatic interactions can take place, where the fitness cost of a deleterious mutation is diminished by the second mutation (i.e.\ $\Delta {\cal F}_{ij} < \max(\Delta \mathcal{F}_i, \Delta \mathcal{F}_j)$).
 Thus some mutations can become beneficial (i.e.\ increase the fitness) in presence of another mutation, and this resembles the ``sign'' epistasis empirically detected \cite{devisser2011, Lalic2012}.
 Geometrically, it corresponds to situations where the two mutations deform the signal in opposite directions, so the second one can partially re-establish fitness.
 In support of this, Fig.\ \ref{fig:epistasis}B shows that for sign epistasis $\cos(\theta)$ tends to be negative.

-\emph{Synergistic.} Positive-sign values indicate ``synergistic'' epistasis.
+\emph{Synergistic.} Positive-sign values of $\Delta \Delta {\cal F}_{ij}$ indicate ``synergistic'' epistasis.
 It occurs if two mutations perturb the elastic signal in the same direction, causing more damage than expected if they were purely additive.
 As clear from Fig.\ \ref{fig:epistasis}B, $\cos(\theta)$ tends to be positive in this case.

-\section{Direct Coupling Analysis}
+\subsection{Direct Coupling Analysis}

 We evolve numerically $M$ configurations maximizing cooperativity ${\cal F}$, each yielding a realization of a (variable) shear design.
 We sample a configuration for every initial condition to avoid introducing a bias in the sampling due to their high similarity.
+(We thus eliminate the possibility of our sequences to display ``phylogenetic'' effects, i.e.\ correlations due to a common evolutionary history, known to complicate the inference from sequence data and to require \emph{ad hoc} corrections, see e.g.\ \cite{Review_protein_seq}).
 We find that the average Hamming distance among the obtained sequences is $\sim 20\%$ of their length.
 Our set of sequences is analogous to a protein MSA – importantly, in this analogy the role of an amino-acid is played by a link, which can be stiff ($\sigma_i=1$) or not ($\sigma_i=0$, no springs).
 In practice we take $M = 135 000$, much larger than the sequence length $N_c= (3L^2 - 2L)=408$.
+Working in such an over-sampling regime (which is generally not the case for real proteins) ensures that the limitations of the inference we find below are not due to sampling, but to the model underlying DCA.

 Next, for a statistical analysis of these sequences, we use DCA, which is based on the idea of fitting the observed single-site $\langle \sigma_i \rangle = 1/M\sum_m \sigma_{i}^m $ and pairwise $\langle \sigma_i \sigma_j\rangle = 1/M\sum_m \sigma_{i}^m \sigma_{j}^m$ frequencies of links by the probability distribution $ P(\bm{\sigma})$ with maximal entropy (as this ensures the least biased fit of data under such empirical constraints).
 In our setup this approach leads to